projectacrn/acrn-hypervisor/doc/developer-guides/l1tf.rst

 .. _Linux L1TF document:
    https://www.kernel.org/doc/html/latest/admin-guide/hw-vuln/l1tf.html

-L1 Terminal Fault is a speculative side channel which allows unprivileged speculative access to data which is available in the Level 1 Data Cache when the page table entry controlling the virtual address, which is used for the access, has the Present bit cleared or reserved bits set.
+L1 Terminal Fault is a speculative side channel that allows unprivileged speculative access to data that is available in the Level 1 Data Cache when the page table entry controlling the virtual address, used for the access, has the present bit cleared or reserved bits set.

 When the processor accesses a linear address, it first looks for a translation to a physical address in the translation lookaside buffer (TLB).